 Individuals and family groups will be seated a minimum of 6-feet apart.
 To ensure the safety of all of our guests, we will NOT be seating non-family/household groups together.

 While the temptation to mingle with people will be high, please do not congregate with people outside of your immediate household group before, during, or after the service while inside the building.

-We will only allow 60 people in the auditorium to ensure ample space to socially distance between households.
+We will have a capacity limit determined on a periodic basis to ensure ample space to socially distance between households.

 PPHS cleaning service will be sanitizing the auditorium, including seats, before service.